 As a PRO user, you can upload your own fonts to Piktochart!
 This font upload feature will come in handy especially if you need to create on-brand content for your company or organization.
 It’s very simple to upload your own fonts.

-Click on the Settings icon next to the Profile icon on the top right of the page and go to Brand Assets page → and select the My Fonts tab.
+Click Personal Profile icon on the top right of the page and go to Brand Assets page → and select the My Fonts tab.

 - Click +Upload New Font to start uploading fonts.